TimBenn/small-quiz-app-for-digital-cloud/README.md

 ```
 A function is now in the console that allows you to run:
 > [!WARNING]
-> Make sure the popup is scrolled to the top and make sure that you have opened the element element in the elements explorer
+> Make sure the popup is scrolled to the top and make sure that you have opened the wrapper element for ```div.mb-50``` element in the elements explorer
 ```
 scrollAndWaitForContent('div.mb-50')
 ```